electronut/arduino-bluey/README.md

 # Arduino Core for Electronut labs bluey

 Uploading without programmer requires bootloader programmed on the board.
-[Repo](https://github.com/electronut/bluey_serial_dfu_bootloader/)
+The repo [electronut/bluey_serial_dfu_bootloader](https://github.com/electronut/bluey_serial_dfu_bootloader/) contains the source and precompiled hex file of the bootloader as `hex/s132_nrf52_2.0.0_softdevice.hex`.

+The bootloader has the softdevice s132 in it, so no other action is needed to use the BLEPeripheral library.

+Bootloader mode is triggered by pressing and holding both prss buttons on bluey and releasing the reset button.
+The blue LED will start blinkng at an accelerating rate rpeatedly to indicate that the bootloader mode is active.

 ## Installing